 Step 3: Gain Experience or Continue Your Education

 Nurses can choose to gain some nursing experience before going back to school, or go directly into an MSN program depending on their unique situation.
+If you're working before continuing your education, you'll want to work in a related field such as an OB nurse.

 Step 4: Graduate With Your Women’s Health NP From an Accredited Nursing Program